oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/README.md

       storage: 10Gi
 ```

-Here is the content of the `weblogic-sample-pv.yaml`.
+The content of the generated `weblogic-sample-pv.yaml`:
 ```
 # Copyright 2018, Oracle Corporation and/or its affiliates.
 All rights reserved.
 # Licensed under the Universal Permissive License v 1.0 as shown at http://oss.oracle.com/licenses/upl.